-- ACOA guess at what normal behavior is
+- They guess at what normal behavior is

-- ACOA can have difficulty following a project through from beginning to end
+- They have difficulty following a project through from beginning to end

-- ACOA lie when it would be just as easy to tell the truth (as a defense)
+- They lie when it would be just as easy to tell the truth

-- ACOA overreact to changes over which they have no control
+- They overreact to changes over which they have no control

-- ACOA usually feel that they are different from other people
+- They usually feel that they are different from other people

-- ACOA are either super responsible or super irresponsible
+- They are either super responsible or super irresponsible

-- ACOA are extremely loyal, even if loyalty is undeserved
+- They are extremely loyal, even if loyalty is undeserved

-- ACOA are impulsive, leading to consequences that leave them feeling confusion, self-loathing, and loss of control
+- They are impulsive, leading to consequences that leave them feeling confusion, self-loathing, and loss of control

 Treating Adult Children of Alcoholics

-A therapist helps the ACOA identify the effects of growing up with their alcoholic parent.
-Therapy assists clients in identifying their thoughts and behavioral responses to certain triggers or stressors that are negatively impacting their emotions.
-Therapy assists in developing new healthy thought and behavior patterns that foster a more positive mindset.
-New coping skills are learned that ultimately help the client better manage their thoughts and emotions, making lasting improvements in their daily lives.
+Therapists rely primarily on cognitive behavioral therapy (CBT) as well as other behavioral models that are appropriate for the client’s specific issues.
+CBT is a short-term therapy that helps clients identify their thoughts and behavioral responses to certain triggers or stressors that can negatively impact their emotions.
+The therapist then guides them toward adopting new healthy thought and behavior patterns that foster a more positive mindset.
+New coping skills are taught that will ultimately help the client better manage their thoughts and emotions, making lasting improvements in their daily lives.